Outdoor Gas Heater is NOT an Indoor Gas Heater | Carbon Monoxide Hazard

 So in summary:

-• Only use LPG heaters designed for the indoors inside your home
+• Only use an LPG indoor gas heater designed for the indoors inside your home

-• Keep your outdoors heaters outside where they can be used safely
+• Keep your gas patio heater outside where it can be used safely

 • Always follow all the manufacturers’ instructions and safety advice